jetbotml/K3PiCluster/README.md

 ## Steps

-### Create and Configure the controlnode from Laptop/Desktop
+### Step 1: Create and Configure the controlnode from Laptop/Desktop
 1. Flash OS using Raspberry Pi Imager - Ubuntu Server 22.04.3 LTS (64-bit)
 1. Boot the Pi using the new card
 1. Powershell window (xxx.xxx.xxx.xxx = the IP your pi)